renatoh/dynamicFacetingWithSolr/README.md

 # Technical Implementation

 ## 1. Identify Attributes
- We need a way to identify all attribute we want to use the dynamic faceting on, the easiest is to use a naming convention e.g. all attribute which should be considered could start with a certain prefix like “df” like df_powerconsumption_int.
+ We need a way to identify all attribute we want to use the dynamic faceting on, the easiest is to use a naming convention e.g. all attributes which should be considered could start with a certain prefix like “df_” e.g. df_maxpowerconsumption_int.
 Alternatively the list of all field-nams could be maintained in a property, this might give more flexibility but also adding the work of maintaining the list of attributes.

 ## 2. Introduce Helper-Field on Solr-Document
-We introduce a helper field on each Solr document, in which we store a list of all attributes of this document, which we use for the dynamic faceting.
-Let’s call this helper field dynamic_facet_fields_string_mv, it is mult-value since we want to hold a list of a fields.
+We introduce a helper field on each Solr document, in which we store a list of all attributes of this document for which we use the dynamic faceting.
+Let’s call this helper field dynamic_facet_fields_string_mv, it is mult-value since we want to hold a list of a field-names.

 So we take a document which looks like this:
 ```
 {
   "code_string": 123,
   "price_double": 123.45,
   "df_maxpowerconsumption_int": 200,
-  "df_minpowerconsumption_int": 5,
+  "df_length_int": 5,
   "df_weight_double": 1560
 }
 ```